rickomax/GMODCSG/README.md

 # GMODCSG

 GMODCSG is an attemp to use live CSG (constructible solid geometry) into GMOD<br/><br/>
-It still pretty buggy, as it's just a test.
+It still pretty buggy, as it's just a test.<br/>
 Feel free to modify the code as you wish, giving credits to the original authors bellow:
 <br/><br/>
 Class.lua:<br/>
 -Copyright 2012 Two Lives Left Pty.
 Ltd.<br/>